 The Texas Public Information Act provides an exemption from disclosure for information related to competition or bidding.
 As such, the City will generally seek to withhold bids and proposals from public disclosure until after a contract is awarded, with the exception of bids that are based on price alone and opened publicly.
 To do this, the City submits a request for a ruling to the Texas Attorney General.
 It typically takes in excess of 30 days to receive a response from that agency.

-Failure to meet a specified delivery date reflects on your performance and could be a factor in consideration of future awards and contract extensions.
-It is the supplier's responsibility to notify Purchasing when a delay in the delivery schedule is anticipated or occurs.
+Failure to meet a specified delivery date reflects on vendor performance and could be a factor in consideration of future awards and contract extensions.
+It is the supplier's responsibility to notify the Purchasing Division when a delay in the delivery schedule occurs or is anticipated.
 At this time, the supplier must indicate the new anticipated delivery date and the reason for the delay.
 It should be noted that failure to deliver within a contractual delivery schedule may result in the supplier being declared in default and assessed liquidated damages, if permitted in the contract.
 Default may also lead to early termination of your contract.

 Quality and Service

 Unsatisfactory product quality or service performance also reflects on a supplier and could be a factor in consideration of future contract awards and extensions.
 Such performance can increase the City's operating costs and may be taken into consideration in determining whether a bidder is responsible.

 All invoices for payment of goods or services rendered must be submitted to: